Ecwid (by Lightspeed) Review 2023: Solid Ecommerce Software?

-Ecwid pulls out all the stops in terms of shipping options too.
+Ecwid pulls out all the stops in terms of shipping options.

 Ecwid supports multi-channel sales strategies providing you with a headquarters for selling across different platforms.
 To access this, head over to the Sales Channels area.

-The channels made available depend on which subscription you've booked.
+The available channels vary depending on which subscription you've booked.
 Free users can only sell products through their Ecwid website; Venture subscribers can integrate Facebook Shop and Instagram Store, as well as mobile points of sale (POS).
 Amazon and eBay integration is available starting with the Business package.

-Orders can be managed by clicking on My Sales > Orders.
-Here, you'll find all of your orders listed, and be given the ability to filter them on the basis of varying criteria (date placed, payment status, order status, etc.).
-You're also able to take certain actions and update the order's status by clicking on the arrow to the right, in the detailed view.
+Orders are managed by clicking on My Sales > Orders.
+Here, you'll find all of your orders, and be able to filter them based on when they were placed, their payment status, or their order status.
+You're can update the order's status by clicking on the arrow to the right, in the detailed view.

-Once an order has been placed, you'll see it on your order list.
+Once an order has been placed, it will appear on your order list.

-In the detailed view, you can access additional information, such as invoice and delivery addresses for your customers.
-It's also possible to view whether the client accepted your email marketing terms.
+In the detailed view, you can access additional information, such as invoices and delivery addresses for your customers.
+Here, it's also possible to see whether the client accepted your email marketing terms.
 Users of the Business package can add notes to each order, allowing them to communicate specific requests or details to staff and shippers.

 Additional information can be accessed by clicking on a specific order.

-If you want to edit an order after it has been placed, should a customer have ordered the wrong item or size, you can easily do this through the dashboard by clicking on My Sales > Order Editor, but only if you're a paying subscriber.
+If you want to edit an order after it has been placed, in case the customer ordered the wrong item or size, you can easily do this in the dashboard by clicking on My Sales > Order Editor, but only if you're a paying subscriber.

 And what if you want to make your store available in different languages?
-This is also possible, but unfortunately, only for Business and Unlimited subscribers.
+This is possible, but unfortunately, only for Business and Unlimited subscribers.
 If you're one of those, go to Settings > General and look for the Weights & Measurements option.
 Then, select Language Settings.
-Here, you can change the main language of your store, and enable additional languages.
-Ready-made elements are automatically translated for your customers, however, any unique content which you've added will need to be translated manually.
+Here, you can change the primary language of your store, and enable additional languages.
+Ready-made elements are automatically translated for your customers, however, any unique content that you've added needs to be manually translated.

 Multiple language localizations aren't a problem in Ecwid, so long as you're a Business or Unlimited subscriber.

-Ecwid's magnanimity runs out when it comes to currencies.
+Ecwid's generosity runs out when it comes to currencies.
 To convert currencies for your customers, you'll need a paid tool from the App Market, called Currency Converter.
-Other than that, it isn't possible to sell in different currencies.
+Without that, it isn't possible to sell in different currencies.

-Even with that last blip, Ecwid still ticks (almost) all of the proverbial boxes in terms of sales and selling.
+Even with that last blip, Ecwid still ticks (almost) all of the boxes in terms of sales.
 The only thing to keep in mind is that as solid as these features are, they're only available (in their entirety) to Business and Unlimited subscribers.

 Marketing & Analytics

-Discounts can be offered starting with the Venture package.
-To create one, go to Marketing > Discounts or directly to the product editor.
+Discounts can be offered if you're a Venture subscriber or higher.
+To create a discount, go to Marketing > Discounts or add it directly in the product editor.
 You are limited to bulk discounts and price reductions, so other ecommerce platforms definitely offer more variety here.
-You can also create discount codes, either for a fixed amount or a percent, or provide free shipping.
+You can also create discount codes, either for a fixed amount or a percent or offer free shipping.

-Why not let your customers advertise for you?
-You can, with gift cards/certificates.
-For these, you can set the amount, and design their appearance.
+Why not let your customers advertise for you with gift cards/certificates?
+For these, you can set the amount, and specify their appearance.

 Gift certificates are a great way to boost sales and advertise your store.

-Ecwid uses SEO URLs and allows all paying subscribers to improve their SEO ranking by editing page titles and meta descriptions.
-However, you're unable to edit your URLs and create clean, search-engine friendly ones, like in Shopify.
+Ecwid uses SEO URLs and allows paying subscribers to improve their SEO ranking by editing page titles and meta descriptions.
+However, it isn't possible to edit URLs and create clean, search-engine-friendly ones, like in Shopify.

 One neat feature for Business and Unlimited subscribers is the ability to 'rescue' abandoned shopping carts.
-Whenever a customer navigates away from your store or fails to complete a purchase, Ecwid will save their products in a shopping cart, and allow you to contact them by email with a reminder that they haven't completed their order.
+Whenever a customer navigates away from your store or doesn't complete a purchase, Ecwid will save their products in a shopping cart, and allow you to contact them by email with a reminder.

-Turning next to emails, Ecwid does allow for newsletters to be sent through its console, however, it doesn't provide an integrated email newsletter tool for doing so.
-Instead, users (Business and Unlimited) can integrate Mailchimp.
-Only then can you send automated emails informing your customers about special offers or events, and attempt to entice them into visiting your store.
+Turning to emails, Ecwid supports sending newsletters through its console, however, it doesn't provide an integrated email newsletter tool for this.
+Instead, subscribers (Business and Unlimited) can integrate Mailchimp.
+Only then is it possible to send automated emails informing customers about special offers or events.

-Other providers we've taken a look at in this review series are definitely much more flexible when it comes to email marketing, with some going so far as to offer their own solutions for newsletters.
+Other providers we've taken a look at in this review series are definitely much more flexible when it comes to email marketing, with some going so far as to offer their own newsletter solutions.

 Ecwid only supports email marketing with Mailchimp, and even then, just for Business and Unlimited subscribers.

-For internal site statistics, you'll also need an external solution.
-By clicking on Store Management > Reports, you'll be able to install Kliken Stats with just a few clicks.
-This app, which is available to free users as well as paying subscribers, shows basic data about your store's visitors, earnings, conversation rate, and orders.
+For internal stats, you'll also need an external solution.
+By clicking on Store Management > Reports, you'll be able to install Kliken Stats.
+This app, which is available to free users as well as paying subscribers, provides basic data about your store's visitors, earnings, conversation rate, and orders.
 More detailed information, such as order characteristics or trends, popular products and categories, or the conversion rate per channel, are only 'unlocked' starting with the Venture subscription.

-Additional analytic apps, such as Monkey Data, are available in the App Market.
+Additional analytic tools, like Monkey Data, are available in the App Market.

-To gather statistics for your store, you'll need to download a tool from the App Market.
+To gather statistics about your store, you'll need to download a tool from the App Market.

 For even more analytical insight, you can integrate Google Analytics or Facebook Pixel.